lindenb/jvarkit/docs/PcrClipReads.md

 Usage: pcrclipreads [options] Files
   Options:
     --bamcompression
       Compression Level.
+0: no compression.
+9: max compression;
       Default: 5
-  * -B, --bed
-      Bed file containing non-overlapping PCR fragments
     -flag, --flag
-      Only run on reads having sam flag (flag). -1 = all reads. (as https://github.com/lindenb/jvarkit/issues/43)
+      Only run on reads having sam flag 'x' (flag). -1 = all reads. (as https://github.com/lindenb/jvarkit/issues/43)
       Default: -1
     -h, --help
       print help and exit
     --helpFormat
       What kind of help.
 One of [usage,markdown,xml].
+  * -B, --bed, --region, --interval
+      Regions containing non-overlapping PCR fragments.
+A source of intervals.
+      The following suffixes are recognized: vcf, vcf.gz bed, bed.gz, gtf, gff, gff.gz, gtf.gz.Otherwise it could be an empty string (no interval) or a list of plain interval separated by '[ \t\n;,]'
+      Default: (unspecified)
     -largest, --largest
-      see if a read overlaps two bed intervals use the bed region sharing the longest sequence with a read. see
+      check if a read overlaps two bed intervals use the bed region sharing the longest sequence with a read. see https://github.com/lindenb/jvarkit/issues/44
-      https://github.com/lindenb/jvarkit/issues/44
       Default: false
     -o, --output